 Dish 2: House made tofu with tempura hen of the woods mushrooms, pickled spruce tips and lardo.
 Unfamiliar item: pickled spruce tips.
 What pickled spruce tips tasted like: crispy twigs.

-Dish 4: Sticky toffee pudding with cinamon ice cream, candied pecans and medjool dates.
+Dish 4: Sticky toffee pudding with cinnamon ice cream, candied pecans and medjool dates.

 The cheese platter did me in and I was too stuffed to get all the way through my pudding.
 And believe me, I tried.
 My husband, an extra large guy, might need more food.
 But I think that if he chose from the full-bodied and robust list (full of ham, lamb, and ribeye), he’d have more than enough.